What is a silo?

 One of the best ways to understand what functional silos are is to understand where you find them.
 Silos can cut across an organization in a variety of ways.
 Typically, when we imagine silos, they singularly exist among different departments.
 However, they are commonly also found within departments, teams, organizational “levels”, and more.
 Leaders can create silos between themselves and the rest of their team or, at their worst, silos can even cut us off from our customers.
 In short, functional silos can be found just about anywhere.

 Silos occur when individuals don’t fully understand how to work as teams or collaborators.
-They loose sight of who is working on what and as a result of poor visibility, work is duplicated and individuals are demotivated.
+They lose sight of who is working on what and as a result of poor visibility, work is duplicated and individuals are demotivated.
 Ultimately, individuals lose understanding of why they are doing what they are doing and zoom in on tasks and projects instead of focusing on products, outcomes and strategy.

 The silo mindset: